vivekmathema/GCxGC-CRISP/README.md

 ------------------------------------------------------------------------------------------------------------------

-**The CRISP software will be under constant development and minor bugs will be fixed overtime.** The main goal of making CRISP software open source is for encouraging larger community to participate, fork and assist in adoptation, custom use and continuous development of Deep learning-based techniques in GC×GC-TOFMS contour image metabolomics.
+**The CRISP software will be under constant development and minor bugs will be fixed overtime.** The main goal of making CRISP software open source is for encouraging larger community to participate, fork and assist in adaptation, custom use and continuous development of Deep learning-based techniques in GC×GC-TOFMS contour image metabolomics.